pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 and now we are in the tokenization age, which means that everything is now being tokenizable, so we can tokenize everything.
-And when we talk about this kind of US,
-USBC, I think it's like these are all tokens.
+And when we talk about this kind of USDC, or things like that, these are all **tokens**.
-And in general, the token is nothing else than just the digital representation of something.
+And **in general, a token is nothing else than just the digital representation of something**.
-And this can be a digital representation of a laptop, a piece of land, or it can be of something which is just a digital representation of value, and then we are with the US dollar, for example.
+And this can be a digital representation of a laptop, a piece of land, or it can be of something which is just a digital representation of value, or something, and then we are with the US dollar, for example.
 When we talk about tokens,
-you also have to mention the term coin.
+you also have to mention the term **"coin"**.
-And mutual pre-discussing is already doing the difference between the token and the coin.
+I'm not sure if we discussed this already, do you know the **difference between a token and a coin**?
-Okay, so we are talking about Bitcoin, but we are not talking about the big token.
+Okay, so we are talking about Bit-coin, but we are not talking about the Bit-token.
-We are talking about Ethereum.
-Ah, there is no coin, somehow, in the term.
+We are talking about Ethereum, but there is no coin, somehow, in the term.
-But on the other hand, we say that the USBC is a token.
+But on the other hand, we say that the USDC is a token.
-So the simple thing to remember what the difference actually is, that means you can say the coin is the inherent currency of a blockchain.
+So the simple thing to remember **what the difference actually is**, is that you can say **the coin is the inherent currency of a blockchain**.
 So on Bitcoin, you have the Bitcoin, and you have no other tokens, because Bitcoin does not support any smart contracts.
-In order to create the token, we need a smart contract that is managing the token.
+**In order to create a token, we need a smart contract that is managing the token**.
-Therefore, Ethereum or Ether, Ether is a coin.
+Therefore, Ethereum or Ether, **Ether is a coin**.
-The USBC is a token, because it is implemented on top of the blockchain as an application of the blockchain.
+The **USDC is a token**, because it is implemented on top of the blockchain as an **application** of the blockchain.
-And then we also talk about, sometimes, we talk about mean coins.
+And then we also talk about, sometimes we talk about **memecoins**.
-Now with Trump and what they all did, they realized a lot of mean coins.
+With Trump and what they all did, they realized a lot of memecoins.
-Are mean coins coins or tokens?
+**Are memecoins coins or tokens?**

-Okay, tokens.
+student: Tokens.

+prof: **Tokens**.
-Although the name says it is mean coins, it is just misleading.
+Although the name says it is memecoins, it is just misleading.
 They are tokens.
-Except there is one mean coin that is actually a coin.
+Except **there is one memecoin that is actually a coin**.

-A dogecoin.
+student: Dogecoin.

+prof: **Dogecoin**.
 Why is that the case?
-Because they have their own blockchain.
+Because **they have their own blockchain**.
 They have their own chain,
 and on this particular chain, the dogecoin is the coin.
-But all other mean coins are tokens.
+But all other memecoins are tokens.
 They are realized as tokens on top of a blockchain.
 This is what we can say in general.
-In general, we think to remember that a token is just a digital representative of something.
+**In general, the thing to remember that a token is just a digital representative of something**.

+### slide: Token: Digitization of assets in a blockchain

-What we learned today is how do we implement that, actually.
+And **what we learn today** is how do we implement that, actually.
-But we have two different ways to do that.
+But we have **two different ways to do that**.
 We can have a crypto token.
-Somehow this is wrong, because here is something we say, a crypto token is a bitcoin and a doge.
+Somehow this is wrong, because here is something we say, a crypto token is a bitcoin and Ether.
 But here we say, this kind of crypto token, each token has the same value.
 And you can remember this with a Euro note.